The Menveo Meningococcal vaccine is available to students at the IUP Health Service on a daily basis throughout the year by appointment.

 Meningitis is an inflammation of the space around a person’s spinal cord and the fluid that surrounds the brain.
 It is contagious and can be caused by either a virus or bacteria; however, meningococcal meningitis can be spread only through household or close personal contacts.
 Casual contacts such as those within a shared restroom or classroom are not considered to be household contacts.

 Symptoms of meningococcal meningitis often resemble the flu and can include high fever, severe headache, stiff neck, rash, nausea, vomiting, lethargy, and confusion.
-For more information about meningitis, visit the Pennsylvania Department of Health website.
+For more information about meningitis, visit the CDC Website on Meningococcal Vaccines.

 Fraud, Waste, and Abuse Hotline